Standard Language Ideology in AI-Generated Language: Background

-Importantly, even within the English language, there is a range of language varieties, with certain varieties being granted more privileged ``standard'' positions.
-In the context of the United States (US), ``Standard'' American English (SAE) is considered the dominant language variety and reflects an abstracted collection of linguistic norms of middle-class, white men who have held disproportionate levels of power within the country \citep{Baker-Bell2020-hf, Hill2008, Rosa_Flores_2017}.
-Other language varieties have been devalued through their institutional subordination \citep{Baker-Bell2020-hf, Hill2008, lippigreen1994}.
+Research on linguistic discrimination details numerous cases of discrimination against speakers of non-standard varieties, illustrating that standard language ideology operates not only between different languages (e.g., English vs. Spanish), but also within languages, producing internal hierarchies.
+In the United States, ``Standard'' American English (SAE) functions as the dominant language variety and reflects an abstracted collection of linguistic norms associated with middle-class, white men who have held disproportionate social and political power within the country \citep{Baker-Bell2020-hf, Hill2008, Rosa_Flores_2017}.
+Other language varieties have been devalued through processes of institutional subordination \citep{Baker-Bell2020-hf, Hill2008, lippigreen1994}.
 African American English (AAE) is one such language variety, among many others (e.g. Irish English, \cite{moore2024}; Indian English, \cite{kutlu2020negative}; Chicano English, \cite{guerrero2014you}).
 For example, using AAE has been linked to being denied housing due to ``sounding Black'' \citep{Makoni2002-wb, Wright2023}.
 Even when using "standard" varieties such as SAE, marginalized people can be subjected to linguistic bias \cite{samy2007critical}.
-Ultimately, language, identity and power are linked and affect people's lives in various ways \citep{crenshaw1995critical}.
+Though linguistic discrimination in English is most well-studied, similar discrimination occurs with varieties of other languages, such as Spanish \cite{pascual, Romn2023} and German \cite{Adler2019}.
+Because language itself is linked to identity and power \citep{crenshaw1995critical}, language ideologies shape both social and linguistic structures \cite{Woolard2020} in ways that can reinforce social identities and existing power imbalances.